Taylor-eOS/whisper/README.md

    ```
    - Replace `<directory_path>` with the path to the directory containing your audio files or the filename of the file you want to transcribe.
    - `[model_size]` is optional and defines the size of the Whisper model to use.
 Options include `tiny`, `base`, `small`, `medium`, `large`, or `large-v2`.
 The default is `medium` if no size is specified, which is a good compromize between how long it will take and accuracy.

+Each time a different model size is used for the first time, it will be downloaded and then be available for subsequent uses.

 ### How the Script Works